ALBATROS-Experiment/albatros_analysis/README.md

 This branch (`master`) currently has functionality for dealing with direct data.
 At the moment, all baseband functionality resides in branch `newcode`.
 I will merge that soon.
 For a detailed how-to about both direct and baseband data codes, refer to the PDF in the "docs" directory.

-If you're interested in old code/notes, you can find them under the "legacy" directory (may be hidden in ".legacy").
+If you're interested in old code/notes, you can find them under the hidden ".legacy" directory.

 ## Large File Storage (LFS)